 If your comprehensively insured motorbike is financed by a financial institution (like a bank) at the time of it being written-off, stolen or hi-jacked, then shortfall cover pays any amount you may still owe the financer after we’ve paid out the agreed value that’s stated on your policy schedule.
 Shortfall cover comes at a small additional premium but gives enormous peace of mind!

 The king knows that you need wheels to get around.
 If you have a valid driver’s licence for a car, the king’s car hire ensures that you have a rental car for up to 30 days after a successful claim for the loss of, or damage to, your insured motorbike.
 Let us know and we can state this on your policy schedule and include it in your agreed value.

 N$1 insurance for motorbike gear

 You can link your comprehensive motorbike cover to N$1 insurance for the named rider’s gear, like the helmet, leathers, gloves, boots and neck brace.
 Yup, you’ll pay just N$1 monthly to cover your gear against accidental damage!
 Let us know and we can state this on your policy schedule and include it in your agreed value.

 Just to be clear

-The agreed value that’s shown on your King Price policy schedule refers to the amount that the motorbike is covered for.
+The agreed value, as stated on your policy schedule, refers to the amount that the motorbike is covered for.
 This agreed value must be, well, agreed on by you and us, and must include the non-standard fitted extras and accessories.
 This agreed value won’t depreciate, and so your motorbike premium won’t decrease monthly (sorry).